radius-project/radius/docs/contributing/contributing-code/running-radius-locally.md

 dotnet run --project src/DeploymentEngine/DeploymentEngine.csproj
 ```

-OR opening VSCode inside of the DeploymentEngine repo and adding the following configuration and run it:
+OR opening VSCode inside of the DeploymentEngine repo and adding the following configuration to launch.json file:
 ```json
     "configurations": [
         {